Jimmy Carter

 Georgia Governor's Mansion- Jimmy Carter's official residence from 1971 to 1975, Atlanta, Georgia

-Georgia Capitol front steps- where Jimmy Carter was sworn in as the 76th Governor of Georgia on January 12, 1971, Atlanta, Georgia
+Georgia Capitol front steps- site where Jimmy Carter was sworn in as 76th Governor of Georgia on January 12, 1971, Atlanta, Georgia

 Jimmy Carter's governor's office (1971-75), Georgia State Capitol, Atlanta, Georgia